pfusik/image-fu/README.md

 ﻿This project implements [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) and [GIF](https://en.wikipedia.org/wiki/GIF) decoders in the [Ć programming language](https://github.com/pfusik/cito).
-Ć can be automatically translated to pure C, C++, C#, Java, JavaScript and Python with no additional dependencies.
+Ć can be automatically translated to pure C, C++, C#, Java, JavaScript, Python, Swift and OpenCL with no additional dependencies.

 An HTML 5 example with decoding performed in JavaScript (translated from Ć) is included.